darrenrahnemoon/vue-class-api/README.md

 `ComponentOptions` is an object with the same pattern used in the Options API (if there's any part of the Options API implementation that hasn't been covered yet in the Class API implementation).

+### `Computed Properties`
+All getter/setters are automatically transformed into computed properties.

 ### `@Prop`

 ```